-Young Harry Edwards was born circa 1918, the son of Harry & Elizabeth Ann EDWARDS (nee DODD), who were married on the 21st August 1907 at St. Deniol’s Church, Hawarden.
+Young Harry Edwards was born circa 1918, the son of Harry & Elizabeth Ann EDWARDS (nee LLOYD), who were married on the 21st August 1907 at St. Deniol’s Church, Hawarden.

 According to the Hawarden National (Boys) School Admissions Register, young Harry Edwards’s father Harry EDWARDS, was admitted there on the 11th January 1893, sadly it gives no date of birth, but tells us that his father was William EDWARDS and his former school was at Shotton and he resided in Queensferry.

 His mother Elizabeth Ann LLOYD also has a record of her entry into school at Custom House Lane Board (Infants) School, Connah’s Quay.
 It tells us that her admission number was 164, date of admission – 23rd May 1887, date of birth was 3rd May 1884 and her father was James LLOYD and they lived in Connah’s Quay